ehsan-ali-th/cortex_m0_MA/LLVM_baremetal_ARM/README.md

     ```console
     wget https://developer.arm.com/-/media/Files/downloads/gnu-a/10.3-2021.07/binrel/gcc-arm-10.3-2021.07-x86_64-aarch64-none-linux-gnu.tar.xz
     ```
-    **Note**: We neet to navigate to "x86_64 Linux hosted cross compilers" section and download the compiler for AArch64 ELF bare-metal target (aarch64-none-linux-gnu).
+    **Note**: We need to navigate to "x86_64 Linux hosted cross compilers" section and download the compiler for AArch64 ELF bare-metal target (aarch64-none-linux-gnu).
 Do not download the (arm-none-linux-gnueabihf compiler as it is compiled with hard floating point unit.
 The ARM Cortex-M0 has no hard floating point unit and we need to use software to emulate the floating point unit (soft-float).

     2. Unzip:
     ```console